Qu-Xiangjun/AutoSparse/taco/python_bindings/source/rst_files/as_np_dt.rst

-Converting PyTaco Data Type to NumPy
+Converting PyTaco Datatype to Numpy
 ======================================

 .. autofunction:: pytaco.as_np_dtype